 The Soviet Union was pushing full steam ahead with preparations of its own search and rescue operation.
 When it became clear that the ships would have to go as far as the northwestern shores of Spitsbergen, an area engulfed in heavy ice, The Sedov was substituted by the most powerful Soviet icebreaker of that time — the Krasin.
 Rudolf Samoilovich volunteered to lead the operation himself.

-Meanwhile, the Braganza and the Hobby were trying to explore the area using trial and error: the coordinates received by Schmidt were unavailable to them.
+Meanwhile, the Braganza and the Hobby were trying to explore the area using trial and error.

 On June 8, the Citta di Milano at last received the airship survivors’ distress call.
 The Braganza turned back to Kings Bay to get detailed instructions, while the Hobby started moving in the opposite direction in search of the Malmgren-led group — the trio that had left the Red Tent in search for help.